Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Optimization Algorithms

 The optimal objective value of~\eqref{outerMILP} is a lower bound (aka dual bound) for~\eqref{fcut}; and these lower bounds improve as the iterations progress (i.e., $t$ increases).
 As the feasible set of problem \eqref{fcut} is finite, after finitely many iterations $t$, an optimal solution to~\eqref{fcut} is found.
 The optimality gap (OG) of the outer approximation can be calculated as $\text{OG}=(\text{UB}-\text{LB})/\text{UB}$ where $\text{LB}$ is the current (and the best) lower bound achieved by the piecewise approximation and $\text{UB}$ is the best upper bound for~\eqref{fcut} found so far.
 We summarize the procedure in Algorithm \ref{outer} where, `$\text{tol}$' denotes a pre-specified tolerance level.

 The optimization Problem \eqref{ftomin} is convex in $(\B{H}, \tilde{\B{W}})$ and we use an accelerated proximal gradient method~\citep{fista} to solve it.

-Note that our proposed algorithm is different from that of \citet{bertsimas2020sparse} who consider the sparse linear regression problem with an additional ridge regularization. \citet{bertsimas2020sparse} use an outer approximation algorithm to solve an equivalent convex integer program, with an explicit closed-form expression.
-In contrast, in our work, the function $F(\B{Z})$ is given (implicitly) by the solution to an optimization problem.
-Furthermore, our formulation of~\eqref{miqpform} uses the binary variable as a linear constraint --- this is different from~\cite{bertsimas2020sparse} where, the binary variable appears as a nonlinear expression within the objective function.
+\begin{rmk} We note that our algorithm is different from that of \citet{bertsimas2020sparse} who consider the sparse linear regression problem with an additional ridge regularization. \citet{bertsimas2020sparse} use an outer approximation algorithm to solve an equivalent convex integer program, with an explicit closed-form expression.
+In contrast, in our work, the function $F(\B{Y})$ is given (implicitly) by the optimal objective value of a convex optimization problem --- there is no closed form expression for $F(\B{Y}).$ Furthermore, our formulation of~\eqref{miqpform} uses the binary variable as a linear constraint --- this is different from~\cite{bertsimas2020sparse} where, the binary variable appears as a nonlinear expression within the objective function. \end{rmk}